 How long is the Romania Digital Nomad Visa valid?

-With a Romanian digital nomad visa, you can spend up to 9 months in the country (3 with your long-stay visa, then 6 more with the DN visa itself).
+With a Romanian digital nomad visa, you can legally spend 3 months in Romania, then 6 to 12 months via the residence permit, which can be renewed.

-It’s not clear now how many times you are allowed to renew it, but the original legislation stated that you can stay up to 36 months, so you should be covered for at least a couple of years, but remember to renew it every 6 months!
+It’s not clear now how many times you are allowed to renew it, but the original legislation stated that you can stay up to 36 months, so you should be covered for at least a couple of years!
+Just remember to renew it at most 30 days before it expires.

 Can you travel in the EU / Schengen Area if you have a Romanian Digital Nomad visa?